justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/product-types/creating-a-grouped-product/README.md

     * **Meta Keywords**:
 1. Click _Publish_.

-Once the Grouped Product has been created initially, there are additional required steps.
-Click the _Grouped_ sub-tab to continue.
-On the _Grouped_ tab, add the individual items to be sold in this package.
+Once the Grouped Product has been created initially, you need to associate the individual products to be sold as this one unit.

+### Associate Products in Group

+1. Click the _Grouped_ sub-tab.

    <img src="./images/01.png" width="700px" style="border: #000000 1px; solid;">